Madhu1272/car-mileage-prediction-model/README.md

-# car-mielage-prediction-model
+# car-mileage-prediction-model
-car mielage prediction model using linear regression.
+car mileage prediction model using linear regression.
 There are 8 steps to create a machine learning model.
 1.import library
 2.import data